d-risk/mock-api-gateway/README.md

 python manage.py populatedb --companies 100 --singtel
 ```

+The first argument `--companies` specifies how many companies to be generated.
+The above example `--companies 100` will create 100 companies.
+The `--singtel` will add a credit report for the company Singapore Telecommunication Limited.

 There are two ways to start this service: as a Docker container or using Python.

 ### Using Docker